particle-iot/docs/src/content/reference/device-os/firmware.md

 BLE.provisioningMode(true);
 ```

-Be sure to set all desired parameters, such as [service UUIDs](#ble-setprovisioningsvcuuid) before enabling provisioning mode.
+Be sure to set all desired parameters, such as [service UUID](#ble-setprovisioningsvcuuid) before enabling provisioning mode.

 Since listening mode and BLE provisioning mode are mutually exclusive and listening mode takes precedence, if you are using BLE provisioning mode you will typically want to disable listening mode: